Mr-Dai/Crawly/README.md

 ## Future Milestones

 - [ ] Add support for other network protocols (FTP, SMTP, POP3, etc.).
+- [ ] Restart worker threads of `ConcurrentCrawler` when exception occurred.
 - [ ] Add support for Proxy (HTTP and SOCKS).
 - [ ] Add support for Rate Limit.
 - [ ] Change the LICENSE.